Data types

 phase()[source]

-Get phase of the signal + noise.
+Get phase of the electrical signal: unwrap(angle(signal+noise)).

 Returns:

-The phase of the electrical signal.
+the unwrapped phase of the electrical signal.

 Return type: